 Candidates may be assigned a project or requested to attend an interview to complete the selection process.

-Late applications will only be accepted if there are not enough
+Applications and Portfolios received after March 15 will only be accepted if there are not enough

 qualified candidates selected from the portfolio reviews.
 In the

 meantime, you can begin to work on your portfolio.

 applicants should attend one of our free open house sessions before they

 apply, in order to see the facilities, talk to students, observe their

 work and ask questions.